defold/extension-camera/README.md

 # Supported platforms

-The currently supported platforms are: OSX + iOS
+The currently supported platforms are macOS, iOS and Android

 # FAQ